-Ramucirumab-In the first quarter of 2013, we initiated a rolling submission to the FDA for ramucirumab as monotherapy in second-line gastric cancer.
+Ramucirumab-In the first quarter of 2013, we initiated a rolling submission to the FDA for ramucirumab as a single-agent biologic therapy in patients with advanced gastric cancer following progression on prior chemotherapy.
+We anticipate completion of the rolling submission to occur in 2013.